Nordic walking retreats in the Pyrenees

 - 01

-Nordic walking was born in Finland to train skiers off-season and needs flat or rolling terrain, not high mountain.
-The Benasque valley offers exactly that: trails along the Ésera, paths around Ampriú, meadows of Cerler.
-It's not hard mountain in disguise.
+Nordic walking originated in Finland to train skiers during the off-season and requires flat or rolling terrain, not high mountains.
+The Benasque valley offers exactly that: trails alongside the Ésera river, paths of the Ampriú, meadows of Cerler.
+It’s not tough mountain terrain in disguise.

 - 02

-Benasque has been the Pyrenean logistics hub for decades: mountain shops, rentals, seven-day restaurants and transfer networks to trailheads.
-This matters when you come for 3-4 days: you never lose a morning sorting logistics.
+Benasque has been a logistical center for the Pyrenees for decades: mountain stores, rentals, restaurants open seven days a week and transfer network to the start of trails.
+This matters when you come for 3-4 days: you never waste a morning sorting out logistics.

 - 03